tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

 }
 ```

-for some reason CSS source map chunk has a name when Webpack is run
+however CSS source map chunk has a name when Webpack is run in development mode
-in development mode (requirements for generating CSS source maps in
+(requirements for generating CSS source maps in development mode must be met of
-development mode must be met of course):
+course):

 ```
 $ cd assets